stan-alam/testing/testDocs/mindmap.md

   * The map can be read E2E test cases by combining different branches and following through them.

-**ERD** Wrap entities into objects and show how these objects are related by those attributes or entities
+**ERD** Wrap entities into objects and show how these objects are related by those attributes or entities.

+When you use mindmaps you have a more visual expression of your manual tests.
+Drawing on relationships between objects and branches --you can generate a string **impact analysis**
+This also means you do not have to sift through directories/folders.

+By creating branches and e.g. one branch object may bifurcate into another branch and then even spread out to many more other branched objects.

+If you had to convert ERDs for example db testing - when it's updated, min max values can be expressed richly in a mindmap vs a spreadsheet.
+Every object will branch off into attributes.

+For Use case diagram :

+Use case diagrams link entities to the actions they perform. e.g. if the app has a user based roll functionality or that gives user base provisioning.
+You can add users to different branch on the mindmap. e.g. the user has read only access.
+SO the branch will only pertain to that functionality for those roles. e.g. that particular user will not be able to update/delete.
+A great way to begin to decompose the mindmap to create a scenario! yay!